adriente/espm/README.rst

-ESMPY: The Electron Spectro-Microscopy Python Library
+pyesm: The Electron Spectro-Microscopy Python Library
 =====================================================

 This library contains algorithms to perform non-negative matrix factorization with